daoradmin/OuraRing/README.md

     2. $secureString = ConvertTo-SecureString -String $accessToken -AsPlainText -Force
     3. Connect-OuraRing -AccessToken $secureString

-3. Use "Get-Command -Module Oura.Ring" to see all cmdlets.
+3. Use "Get-Command -Module OuraRing" to see all cmdlets.